DAY 1Feb 01 2018

 After a lot of agita trying to secure legal tickets, and despite warnings that we were going to get trampled in a mob without a guide, we made it to the Bombadera for a Boca Juniors game!

-Our section was standing room only and the fans stood and sand the ENTIRE game.
+Our section was standing room only and the fans stood and sang the ENTIRE game.
+I tried to google “Boca chants” to sing along but I found 50 different ones, and the audience sang em all.
 There were some points when the stadium shook from the jumping.
 My favorite part, though, was watching the “kids section” — parents tied sweatshirts to the barrier forming seats/swings for the little ones.
 They jumped and shouted and sang hoisted up there the entire game.
 Tradition is tradition no matter what colors you’re wearing 💙

 But sidenote, if you’re going to a game in South America DO NOT wear anything but the Home colors.
 You are only allowed to root for the home team.
 Period.
 Even a plain shirt of the wrong color could mean your life.

 Carnival / Mardi Gras in this hemisphere was a bit of a dud.
-Granted, I didn’t shell out the $1,000 to get to rio, nor did I chill with Kaizen in Barranquilla.
-I did, however, attend a few parades, a few block party festivals, and a “New Orleans themed Mardi Gras party.”
-The only real thing that resulted, sadly, were 6 stolen phones and 2 stolen wallets within 5 minutes at a drum festival on Lundi Gras.
-Luckily this girl was just fine.
+Granted, I didn’t shell out the $1,000 to get to Rio, nor did I rejoin Kaizen in Barranquilla.
+I attended a few parades, a few block party festivals, and a “New Orleans themed Mardi Gras party” which was a 1/100 compared to the real thing.

 Off on a solo trip to Chile!